 The rental rate also allows for the replacement of vehicles

 as they age.
-The type of vehicle ranges from the new gas/electric
+Departments are billed directly fro their actual fuel usage.
+The type of vehicle ranges from the newer gas/electric

 hybrid car, lawn mowers, snowplows,

 and street sweepers to Sheriff's cruisers.
 The Equipment

 "ozone generation plant" to purify the wastewater that accumulates

 system balances the pH of the wastewater to the appropriate

 level allowed by the Department of Ecology for water to

 enter the sewer system.
 They also operate and maintain